williamyaoh/kaiseki/doc/kaiseki.1.md

 **insert**

-Don't do an rearrangement on the following block of lines.
+Don't do a rearrangement on the following block of lines.
 Simply place them as-is at the end of the output.

 **label** <*arg*>